orbitbot/awesome-mithril/README.md

 - [Isomorphic web application with Mithril](https://isomorphic-mithril.mvlabs.it/en/) - How to write isomorphic web applications, i.e. server-side rendering and client-side code with one codebase.
 - [Example Mithril Components](https://mithril-examples.firebaseapp.com/) - Concise examples with both ES5 and ES6 versions.
+- [Mithril.js by Examples](https://mithril-by-examples.js.org/) - The missing addition to Mithril.js' website with many up-to-date code examples that are often searched for and just work.

 ### Examples